loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-aggregate/README.md

 For manual run:
 - start a [Confluent Platform](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html#step-1-download-and-start-cp) in Docker
-- produce <String,KafkaPerson> records to topics named PERSON_TOPIC and PERSON_TOPIC_TWO.
+- produce <String,KafkaPerson> records to a topic named PERSON_TOPIC.
 The [producer person](../specific-producers/kafka-streams-producer-person) can be used
 - start the Kafka Streams

 For Docker run: